hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 $CLUSH  -w $ILO_LIST $iLOrest logout
 ```

 I personally successfully tested this example against 24 servers.
-I am pretty optimistic that it works as well for larger number of servers, although a risk of bumping into iLOrest timeouts exists.
+I am pretty optimistic that it works as well for a larger number of servers, although a risk of bumping into iLOrest timeouts exists.

 ## Parallel in-band management